The Fife Arms: A Fresh Take on a Scottish Classic

 Even before the Queen’s arrival, Braemar was the site of the Braemar Gathering, the most famous of the Highland Games.
-Taking place annually on the first Saturday of September (on September 7th this year), the Braemar Gathering features hill races, tug-of-war and performances by pipe bands.
+Taking place annually on the first Saturday of September, the Braemar Gathering features hill races, tug-of-war and performances by pipe bands.
 The Queen attends each year between 3:00pm and 4:00pm.
 Balmoral is still considered the Scottish home to the Royal Family.

 Iwan and Manuela Wirth are dedicated to maintaining a deep connection to the local culture.
 As such, the Fife Arms showcases Scottish craftsmanship with local curios, antiques and art.
 Highlights include a three-meter-high chimneypiece from the 19th century, works by Archibald Thornburn and a 1991 lithograph of Balmoral by HRH The Prince of Wales.
 The international collection features works by Zhang Enli, Subodh Gupta and Pablo Picasso.

 The hotel has 46 bedrooms, each designed with a local theme, character or story in mind.
 Inspirations include Robert Louis Stevenson, who began writing Treasure Island while on holiday in Braemar, Lord Byron, who stayed in Braemar in 1796 while recovering from scarlet fever, and characters from local lore like The Highlander, The Crofter, The Stalker and The Mountaineer.